zhandos717/doc/en/fields/has-many.md

 <a name="only-link"></a>
 ## Only link

-The `relatedLink()` method will display the relationship as a link with the number of elements.
-The link will lead to the IndexPage of the child resource from the HasMany relationship, where only those elements will be shown.
+The `relatedLink()` method allows you to display the relationship as a link with the count of elements.
+The link will lead to the IndexPage of the child resource from the HasMany relationship, only showing those data elements.

 ```php
 relatedLink(?string $linkRelation = null, Closure|bool $condition = null)
 ```

 You can pass optional parameters to the method:
-- `linkRelation` - a link to the relationship,
+- `linkRelation` - link to the relation,
-- `condition` - a closure or boolean value that determines whether to display the relationship as a link.
+- `condition` - closure or boolean value responsible for displaying the relation as a link.

 > [!NOTE]
-> Don’t forget to add the relationship to the *with* property of the resource.
+> Don’t forget to add the relation to the *with* property of the resource.

 ```php
 HasMany::make('Comments', resource: CommentResource::class)